sjkp/Microsoft-teams-docs/teams/tab_js.md

 Reference documentation for the full list of functionality available in the SDK.

+>**Tip:** For developers using TypeScript, Microsoft Teams provides a [definition file](https://statics.teams.microsoft.com/sdk/v0.2/types/MicrosoftTeams.d.ts) to enable IntelliSense or similar support from your code editor as well as compile-type type checking as part of your build.

 ## `microsoftTeams`
 This is the root namespace for the JavaScript SDK.